shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ```

 ### Embedding
 After slicing, we would get several pieces of waveform.
-These waveforms is going to be our input samples waiting for prediction.
+These waveforms are going to be our input samples waiting for prediction.
 Before that, embedding is necessary.
 There are three reasons:
-1. In audio/sound processing, waveform does not represent the data well, in order to feed the data into neural networks.
-Normally, researchers would transform waveform to spectrogram which is better for neural network to learn.
+1. In audio/sound processing, waveform does not represent the data well, to feed the data into neural networks.
+Normally, researchers would transform waveform to spectrogram which is better for the neural network to learn.
 2. However, both waveform and spectrogram contain too many information.
-It will be super expensive if waveform/spectrogram is directly fed into neural networks.
+It is super expensive if waveform/spectrogram is directly fed into neural networks.
 Thus, further feature engineering is required.
 Feature embedding is one of them.
-3. Our model is trained on sample in embeddings provided by Google research.
+3. Our model is trained on samples in embeddings provided by Google research.
 Those embeddings are generated based on a pre-trained VGG-ish neural network model with YouTube 8M audio data.
 Thus, our classifier(s) only accepts input with the same size as the provided embeddings and needs the value of embeddings is generated by the same method.

 Because of the three points above, we are required to use the same embedding strategy.
 Fortunately, Google Research has released a version of their VGG-ish model and weights to let researchers use their embeddings.
 >Note: Google Research pointed out that the released version of embeddings is a little bit different from the version which is used to embed AudioSet data.
-This may cause some difficulties to achieve the same performance on the prediction of new-coming audio data.
+This difference may cause some difficulties to achieve the same performance on the prediction of new-coming audio data.

 To use the VGG-ish model as feature extractor, we can use the given API as below:
 ```python